Learn How to Use Support Vector Machines (SVM) for Data Science

 How to Implement SVM in Python and R?

 In Python, scikit-learn is a widely used library for implementing machine learning algorithms.
-SVM is also available in the scikit-learn library, and we follow the same structure for using it(Import library, object creation, fitting model, and prediction).
+SVM algorithm is also available in the scikit-learn library, and we follow the same structure for using it(Import library, object creation, fitting model, and prediction).

 Now, let us have a look at a real-life problem statement and dataset to understand how to apply SVM for classification.